Brief: An interesting GUI front-end to manage and find AppImage applications; let us find out more about it!

 AppImage makes it easy for applications to work across various distributions without needing to install dependencies or anything.

-NX Software Center in Nitrux OS does the same job, but it is not available to easily install on other distributions.
-So, AppImage Pool comes to the rescue as an app store for AppImage applications that you can install in any Linux distribution.
+AppImage Pool comes to the rescue as another app store for AppImage applications that you can install in any Linux distribution.

 AppImage Pool: A GUI Front-End to Manage and Find AppImage Applications